MicroEJ/docs/PlatformDeveloperGuide/font.rst

    Generator."

--  A "Font Designer" module: a graphical tool which runs within the MicroEJ workbench used to build and edit MicroUI fonts; it stores fonts in a platform-independent format.
+-  A "Font Designer" module: a graphical tool which runs within the MicroEJ Workbench used to build and edit MicroUI fonts; it stores fonts in a platform-independent format.

 -  A "Font Generator" module, for converting fonts from the